 However, if they sell the units after three years, the realised returns are termed long-term capital gains (LTCG).
 A tax rate of 20% is imposed on them after calculating indexation benefits.

 All in all, debt funds are a suitable option for earning a stable income and better returns than bank FDs.
-In addition, they provide investors with the option of diversifying their portfolio.
+In addition, they provide investors with the option of diversifying their portfolios.
 To know about these fixed income securities, make sure to read every subheading in detail.

 Ans: A maturity period is a date on which the security issuing company must repay the investor’s principal amount.
 In addition to this, note that the issuer also needs to pay regular interest on the debt securities to the investor.